boristsr/gdcorner-website/_posts/2018-12-22-SuperResolutionTesting.md

 - ESRGAN with pre-trained model: RRDB_ESRGAN_x4
 - ESRGAN with pre-trained model: RRDB_PSNR_x4

 Once I had all three results, I opened these in photoshop and stacked them to get the mean color.
 This did help to smooth out some of artifacts, though it was far from perfect.
 I tried downsampling the images which did help with noise.
 Unfortunately there was still a lot of artifacting including halos, strange lines and striations.
+In particular look at the noise introduced in the sky and clouds.

 Original Image (Click to enlarge)
 ![Original Textures](/assets/posts/2018-12-22-SuperResolutionTesting.md/M13_loading-original.PNG){:class="img-zoom"}